bug400/capasm/INSTALL.md

 **Note for Windows**: Do not instruct the installer to change the PATH.
 Use always the Anaconda Prompt which is available from the start menu.

-**Note for Linux and mac OS**: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.
+**Note for Linux and macOS**: If you install Miniconda the first time then let the installer modify the PATH variable of your environment.

-Reopen a new terminal window (Linux, mac OS) or Anaconda Prompt (Windows) and type:
+Reopen a new terminal window (Linux, macOS) or Anaconda Prompt (Windows) and type:

      conda update conda